 Angus Thomson

-Angus Thomson is Adjunct Assistant Professor in the Hubert Department of Global Health, Rollins School of Public Health, Emory University, Atlanta, and Adjunct Clinical Professor, Department of Communication Studies & Global Health Communication Center, Indiana University School of Liberal Arts at IUPUI, USA.
+Angus Thomson is Principal and Senior Social Scientist at Irimi, a behavioural design organisation.
+He is Adjunct Assistant Professor in the Hubert Department of Global Health, Rollins School of Public Health, Emory University, Atlanta, and Adjunct Clinical Professor, Department of Communication Studies & Global Health Communication Center, Indiana University School of Liberal Arts at IUPUI, USA.
 He has developed a global program of research, development and implementation into adherence to vaccination and public engagement.
 Through collaborations with experts in the social, behavioural and communication sciences, the team has developed a suite of instruments to understand & measure attitudes to vaccination, and is currently developing and testing a Vaccine Confidence Toolkit for Healthcare Professionals.

 He has published 15 peer-reviewed opinion pieces, research papers, and book chapters on vaccination acceptance and coverage, and is also a regular reviewer for peer-reviewed journals such as the BMJ, Science Translational Medicine, Plos One, PIDJ and Vaccine.
 He also lectures on Vaccination Perception at the Institute Pasteur.